samiptimalsena/Image-Search/README.md

 # Image-Search

-A Command Line toolkit to search an image in natural language.
+A python script to search an image in a folder by describing it in natural language.
 It uses [CLIP](https://github.com/openai/CLIP) to find the similar images as described in the search query.

 ## Installation